lvjiaxuan/release/README.md

 ## Feature

-1. Bump specific packages within a monorepo, while placing only one CHANGELOG.md which respects the entire monorepo at the root.
+1. Bump the specified packages within a monorepo, while placing only one CHANGELOG.md which respects the entire monorepo at the root.
-2. Generate CHANGELOG.md within a specific version range.
+2. Generate CHANGELOG.md within a specified version range.
 3. Using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) by default.

 ## Say sth.